A Straightforward Guide to Picking the Right Nursing Home

 Confirm Nurses Are On Duty 24/7

 Nursing homes must have registered nurses available at all times.
 It’s what sets them apart from residential homes.
-Ask how many nurses are on shift during the day and overnight, and whether the home relies heavily on agency staff.
+When choosing a nursing home, ask how many nurses are on shift during the day and overnight, and whether the home relies heavily on agency staff.
 Consistent, permanent nurses give better continuity of care and offer comforting familiarity for those with dementia.

 Look at How Quickly Staff Respond

-When you’re visiting, watch how long it takes for staff to answer call bells or respond to a resident who needs help.
+When you’re visiting in person, notice how long it takes for staff to answer call bells or respond to a resident who needs help.
 Longer waits could suggest that the home is short-staffed, which is something you would want to avoid.
 A prompt, calm response tells you residents are being cared for with dignity.

 Notice How Staff Interact with Residents